Auth0-Marketplace/TEMPLATE-social-connection/README.md

 This file contains the Markdown-formatted instructions that tenant admins will use to install and configure your integration.
 This file has a number of `TODO` items that indicate what needs to be added.
 Your guide should retain the same general format and provided Auth0 installation steps.

-## Build and test your Social Connection
+## Build and test your integration

 We've included a few helpful scripts in a `Makefile` that should help you build, test, and submit a quality integration.
 You can develop your Action locally and use the commands below to lint, test, and deploy to a tenant.